Living-with-machines/nnanno/README.md

 ## What nnanno tries to help with

-nnanno doesn't to provide an end-to-end to end 'pipeline' for using machine learning with the Newspaper Navigator data since people wanting to work with data will have different needs and interests.
+nnanno doesn't to provide an end-to-end to end 'pipeline' for using machine learning with the Newspaper Navigator data.
 Instead it is a minimal collection of code that *may* help you if you want to work with the Newspaper Navigator data.

 There are three particular areas where nnanno tries to help a little:
 - sampling from the full Newspaper Navigator data